 In accordance with the principles 'one-stop-shop', 'once only' and 'think small first', the updating and harmonising of inspection services' operations has to be implemented.
 A uniform information system will be introduced to achieve the aforementioned objective, which will enable state authorities (inspection services) to capture and re-use information submitted to state authorities by individual business entities.
 Data on supervisions and irregularities established in the last five years will be captured comprehensively by any inspection service per each individual business entity.
-In compliance with the legislation,185 the exchange of documents and data solely by electronic means in the state administration will thus be fully implemented, which will affect the efficiency of state authorities, quality control and competitive capacity of business entities.
+In compliance with the legislation,182 the exchange of documents and data solely by electronic means in the state administration will thus be fully implemented, which will affect the efficiency of state authorities, quality control and competitive capacity of business entities.

-In accordance with Council Recommendations186 and on the basis of the Programme of the Government of the Republic of Slovenia on the prevention of corruption,187 Slovenia will further implement measures and activities in public administration to raise integrity and prevent corruption.
-In addition to improving the legislative framework, efforts will be particularly directed towards measures to prevent corruption, improve transparency and accountability and limit corruption risks, while observing mechanisms for evaluation and quality control with process optimisation and the use of modern ICT tools (e.g. computerising risk register), whereby cooperation with the Commission for the Prevention of Corruption will be enhanced.
+In accordance with Council Recommendations183 and on the basis of the Programme of the Government of the Republic of Slovenia on the prevention of corruption,184 Slovenia will further implement measures and activities in public administration to raise integrity and prevent corruption.
+In addition to improving the legislative framework, efforts will be particularly directed towards measures to prevent corruption, improve transparency and accountability and limit corruption risks, while observing mechanisms for http://www3.weforum.org/docs/WEF_GlobalCompetitivenessReport_2013-14.pdf